 Research Overview

 Research Areas: AI/ML, Data Mining, Cybersecurity, and Public Health.I and my research group are very passionate about developing novel yet elegant techniques to solve real-world problems that generate broader impacts.
-By harnessing large-scale, multi-source, multi-modality data, we discover new research problems, propose novel machine learning (especially graph learning and multimodal learning) models, and develop advanced AI techniques for real-world driven applications in cybersecurity and public health.
-More specifically, we strive to advance knowledge and science in graph learning and trustworthy multimodal learning, bridge AI/ML and cybersecurity concentrating on AI security, large-scale malware detection, and the study of the evolving underground ecosystem, and develop AI and data-driven techniques to combat the opioid crisis and infectious disease outbreaks. |
+By harnessing large-scale, multi-source, multi-modality data, we discover new research problems, propose novel machine learning models, and develop advanced AI techniques for real-world driven applications in cybersecurity and public health.
+More specifically, we strive to (1) advance knowledge and science in graph learning, trustworthy LLMs, and multimodal learning, (2) bridge AI/ML and cybersecurity concentrating on AI security and safety, large-scale malware detection, and the study of the evolving underground ecosystem, and (3) develop AI and data-driven techniques for public health focusing on combating the opioid crisis and infectious disease outbreaks. |

 Integrating humanity and technology, our long-term goal of research is to advance capabilities and trustworthiness of AI to provide state-of-the-art innovations i) to secure cyberspace for its users, and ii) to improve health and well-being of people around the world.